What is the Human Development Index?

 • In order to evaluate and compare nations.
 The HDI takes into account factors including average annual income and educational expectations.

 • Both social activists and economists have criticized the HDI for offering little more information.
 Beyond straightforward measures of the economic standard of living.
-The HDI has been accused of not representing a comprehensive enough measure of quality of life.

 How is Human Development Index measured?